The TornadoThe

 like reverb at all that was my pure and raw

-phase but now I like it to sound like I’m in
+phase but now I like it to sound

 that gym in South Dakota singing all alone